peterchettiar/DEngZoomCamp_2025/Module-2-orchestration-airflow/README.md

         ```bash
         echo -e "AIRFLOW_UID=$(id -u)" > .env
         ```
 1. The base Airflow Docker image won't work with GCP, so we need to [customize it](https://airflow.apache.org/docs/docker-stack/build.html) to suit our needs.
-You may download a GCP-ready Airflow Dockerfile [from this link](../2_data_ingestion/airflow/Dockerfile).
+You may download a GCP-ready Airflow Dockerfile [from the course repo](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/cohorts/2022/week_2_data_ingestion/airflow/docker-compose.yaml).
 A few things of note:
     * We use the base Apache Airflow image as the base.
     * We install the GCP SDK CLI tool so that Airflow can communicate with our GCP project.
-    * We also need to provide a [`requirements.txt` file](../2_data_ingestion/airflow/requirements.txt) to install Python dependencies.
+    * We also need to provide a [`requirements.txt` file](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/cohorts/2022/week_2_data_ingestion/airflow/requirements.txt) to install Python dependencies.
 The dependencies are:
       * `apache-airflow-providers-google` so that Airflow can use the GCP SDK.
       * `pyarrow` , a library to work with parquet files.
 1. Alter the `x-airflow-common` service definition inside the `docker-compose.yaml` file as follows: